The national news agency of the Republic of China

 Real-time news across the world; the eyes of Chinese-speaking audiences

 CNA's professional team has four basic goals when reporting the news: accuracy, speed, objectivity and comprehensiveness.
-The agency is the only multilingual news platform in Taiwan, issuing over 1,000 news stories a day in Chinese, English, Japanese and Spanish.
+The agency is the only multilingual news platform in Taiwan, issuing over 1,000 news stories a day in Chinese, English, and Japanese.
 The platform allows the agency to directly reach out to not only Taiwanese readers, but also overseas Chinese and international audiences.

 With its Chinese website, the international "Focus Taiwan" website, and three news apps in Chinese, English, and Japanese, CNA stays on top of global trends and developments, while giving the world a clear view of Taiwan.